AlexanderZaytsev/domp/README.md

 ```

 ### User::OmniauthCallbacksController
 Here goes all the logic of creating multiple authentications.
-You are free to change everything, it's just a boilerplate that will make sense it most of the apps.
+You are free to change everything, it's just a boilerplate that will make sense in most of the apps.

 ### Route additions
 ```ruby